austinjhunt/BernieSandersGreetingCard/README.md

 ## How to use:

-1) open terminal (Command Prompt)
+1) open Terminal (Command Prompt)

-2) clone the repository ('git clone https://github.com/austinjhunt/BernieSandersGreetingCard.git')
+2) Clone the repository ('git clone https://github.com/austinjhunt/BernieSandersGreetingCard.git')

-3) navigate to the BernieSandersGreetingCard directory ('cd BernieSandersGreetingCard')
+3) Navigate to the BernieSandersGreetingCard directory ('cd BernieSandersGreetingCard')

-4) use the command 'python valentineGreeting.py' to execute the file!
+4) Use the command 'python valentineGreeting.py' to execute the file!